SweetLakePHP/SweetLakePHP/README.md

 ### Step 1: Create your config file

-In the project 'app' folders you find a folder named 'config'.
-We must add a file called:
+In the project 'app' folders you will find a folder named 'config'.
+You must add a file called:

 * `parameters_dev.yml`